eHealthAfrica/aether/documentation/try/setup-aws.md

 ```
 sudo usermod -aG docker $USER
 ```
-After the usermod command, you will have to `exit` and then relogin to your instance.
+After the usermod command, you will have to `exit` and then re-login to your instance.

 [![AWS EC2 Docker Compose](/images/aws-ec2-docker3.png)](/images/aws-ec2-docker3.png){: .scalable}**Install Docker Compose -** Get latest Docker Compose.
 At the time of this writing, the latest version was 1.22.0.
 Over time, you may want to [check the latest version](https://github.com/docker/compose/releases) and change `1.22.0` to that version.
 After installing Docker Compose, verify that both it and Docker works.
 <p style="clear: both;"/>